 Nick was awarded an Honorary Doctorate of Arts by City University London in 2016.
 He is a Governor of Cardiff Metropolitan University and is also a Fellow of the Royal Society of Arts.

-Diane Hebb is the Director of Engagement and Participation at Arts Council of Wales.
+Diane Hebb is the Director of Arts Engagement at Arts Council of Wales.
 The role involves developing, managing and implementing strategies and programmes that lead to more people creating, enjoying and taking part in the arts in Wales.

 She joined Arts Council of Wales in 1992 as the Dance Officer and during her career she has undertaken many varied roles and responsibilities; she has been the strategic lead for Inclusion and Participation, has drafted the Council’s first equalities strategy and co-authored and overseen the implementation of its first arts and young people strategy.

-She is currently responsible for a team which is working on a number of strands, including commissioned work aimed at progressing the engagement and participation agenda.
-Chief amongst these is her current role, working in partnership with the Welsh Government to develop an ambitious and pioneering arts and creative learning plan for Wales, designed to implement the recommendations from Professor Dai Smith’s review of arts in education.
+She is currently responsible for a team which is working on a number of strands, including commissioned work aimed at progressing the engagement and equalities agenda.
+Chief amongst these is her current role, working in partnership with the Welsh Government to deliver an ambitious and pioneering arts and creative learning programme for Wales, supporting schools to develop approaches to the new Curriculum for Wales.